 We went on to redesign a tool that social workers in New York City use to conduct research and help clients; the journey maps gave us context on the environment and processes the tool is used within.
 It also convinced us that we chose a valuable problem to work on.
 We learned that the point in the journey where this tool was used was a research-dense time for social workers.
 We realized that if we could improve the speed and accuracy of the research social workers do to help their clients, they would be able to help more clients, and it would ease their cognitive load.

-I imagine myself using journey maps again in the future, but I would shy away from creating a polished document to depict my learnings.
+I imagine myself using journey maps again in the future, but I would shy away from creating a polished document to depict my findings.
 I found that many people were swayed by the visual appeal of the flows into initially thinking that processes moved smoothly.
-In our meetings, it was only after a walkthrough of our learnings that the process failures and systemic issues were made clear.
+In our meetings, it was only after a walkthrough of our findings that the process failures and systemic issues were made clear.

 In my later interviews, I also found that participants were less likely to mark up the document.
 Though many agreed with the process being described, I feel I missed out on learning about smaller details by presenting folks with a polished diagram as opposed to a rough drawing perceived as more disposable.